excom-ai/excom-ai-context-mesh/examples/banking/playbooks/transaction_dispute.md

 - Confirm the transaction details with customer
 - Explain the investigation timeline (typically 10-45 days)
 - Provide case reference number
-- Offer to send confirmation via email
+- Confirm notification will be sent via email